vitmalina/bela/README.md

 # Bela Automation

-Bela is a tool for automation in a browser
+Bela is a front-end automation tool for the browser
-- Google Chrome extension to write the tests
+- Browser extension where you write and test your automation
-- Headless component to integrate your tests into CI/CD pipeline (coming soon)
+- Headless runner for your tests to integrate with CI/CD pipeline (coming soon)

+## Installation

+Chromium extension is locatted in `ext/chrome` browser.
+Install it and you are good to go.

 ## Getting started